alonfirestein/Image-Representations-and-Point-Operations/README.md

 ![Figure_12](https://user-images.githubusercontent.com/57404551/114479006-34890b00-9c08-11eb-8951-d0f11026bd94.png)

-#### Gamma Correction: (Showing 3 different gamma values to show the difference)
+## Gamma Correction:
 Gamma correction or gamma is a nonlinear operation used to encode and decode luminance or tristimulus values in video or still image systems.
+(Showing 3 different gamma values to show the difference)
 ![Screen Shot 2021-04-12 at 20 31 16](https://user-images.githubusercontent.com/57404551/114479277-e6283c00-9c08-11eb-985e-2828a5b20cad.png)